 - Extruded aluminum Habitat Screen™ bottom profile

-- 5” x 5” (125mm x 125mm) precsion roll-formed aluminum panel box assembly with dual shaft system
+- 5” x 5” (125mm x 125mm) precision roll-formed aluminum panel box assembly with dual shaft system

 - Two extruded aluminum PRO guide rails